beejjorgensen/bgc/src/bgc_part_0700_structs.md

 That won't work because the dot operator only works on `struct`s... it doesn't work on _pointers_ to `struct`s.

-Ok, so we can dereference the `struct` to de-pointer it to get to the `struct` itself.
+Ok, so we can dereference the variable `c` to de-pointer it to get to the `struct` itself.
 Dereferencing a `struct car*` results in the `struct car` that the pointer points to, which we should be able to use the dot operator on: